 What exactly is the new virus?

-A novel (new) coronavirus that was first detected in Wuhan City, Hubei Province, China continues to expand.
-On February 11, 2020, the World Health Organization named the disease coronavirus disease 2019 (abbreviated “COVID-19”).
+The virus has been widely referred to as WN-CoV (Wuhan corona virus), but the World Health Organisation (WHO) have named officially as Coronavirus Covid-19.
 It is one of the family of corona viruses, which includes the common cold.
-It is a physically large virus, typically about 0.125 micron across with a surface covered by spiky projections, making it too large to survive or stay suspended in air for very long or to travel more than a few metres.
+It is a physically large virus, typically about 0.125 micron across with a surface covered by spiky projections, making it too large to survive or stay suspended in air for very long or to travel more than a few metres (1).

-It is advised that the new corona virus can be effectively removed from surfaces by wiping with an EPA-approved disinfectant such as sodium hypochlorite at a concentration of 950ppm or 0.1%.
-This is much stronger than the bleach rinse in the UK Department of Health advice to launderers, which calls for a rinse concentration of 150ppm sodium hypochlorite, provided the rinse time is at least 3 minutes plus mixing time.
+It is advised (3) that the new corona virus can be effectively removed from surfaces by wiping with an EPA-approved disinfectant such as sodium hypochlorite at a concentration of 950ppm or 0.1%.
+This is much stronger than the bleach rinse in the UK Department of Health advice to launderers, which calls for a rinse concentration of 150ppm sodium hypochlorite (4).

 How can the professional launderer best guard against the risks posed by the new virus?

+Raising main wash temperatures to cope with Covid-19 by implied thermal disinfection would work, but it will greatly increase the carbon footprint of the laundry.
 This is unfortunate because it risks reversing the recent trend towards low temperature washing across the professional laundering sector.
-Increasing main wash temperatures back up to 71C for 3 minutes plus mixing time for cotton towels (or to 65C/10 minutes for polyester cotton blends) would increase significantly the energy consumption of the washhouse, when many are working successfully at 40C.
+Increasing main wash temperatures up to 85 - 90C for 10 – 15 minutes plus mixing time would increase significantly the energy consumption of the washhouse, when many are working successfully at 40C.

 Suggested procedures to be followed